From Owner-Dependent & Unsellable → To Transferable with Options

 They’d be buying a job.

-That moment changed how I saw everything.
+And that realization changed how I saw everything.

 My business wasn’t just something I worked in.